What Is an Electric Actuator Valve

 What Is the Temperature Range of the Electric Actuator Valve?

-Electric actuators have a temperature range of -40 to 150°F (-40 to 65°C).
-When used outdoor, an electric actuator must be closed tightly to prevent moisture from entering the internal mechanisms.
+Electric actuators have a temperature range of -40 to 150°F (- -40 to 65°C).
+When used outdoors, an electric actuator must be closed tightly to prevent moisture from entering the internal mechanisms.
 If drawn from the power supply conduit, which may have captured rainwater before installation, condensation may still form inside.
 Also, since motors warm the interior of the actuator enclosure when operating and cool it when not, temperature fluctuations may result in “breathing” and condensation in the environment.
 Therefore, all outdoor electric actuators should be equipped with a heater.

 What are the Features of Electric Valve Actuators?